guthib-iiits/website-anta/README.md

 # UDBHAV – The Inter-IIIT Hackathon 2025–26

+This is a AI Generated website I made for UDBHAV , I do not have any knowledge of web dveleopment , just used AI tools.
+This was made just to give an idea to our web team.
+I do not know web developement

 A cyberpunk-grade, multi-page Next.js (App Router) site for **UDBHAV**, hosted by **IIIT Sri City**, uniting 24 IIITs.
 This drop focuses on design + front-end interactions; backend integration is intentionally deferred.

 ## Stack